realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

     </tr>
     <tr>
       <th scope="row">1</th>
-      <td>The Public Administration (Corner 1) sends the PEPPOL BIS 3 order to its Access Point Provider (Corner 2) specifying the recipient (PEPPOL Participant ID)</td>
+      <td>The Public Administration (Corner 1) sends the PEPPOL BIS 3 order to its Access Point Provider (Corner 2) specifying the recipient (PEPPOL Participant ID of the Supplier - Corner 4)</td>
     </tr>
     <tr>
       <th scope="row">2</th>
-      <td>The Access Point Provider (Corner 2) sends the order to NSO using the traditional channels provided by NSO in order to obtain a validation notification</td>
+      <td>The Access Point Provider of the Public Administration (Corner 2) sends the order to NSO using the traditional channels provided by NSO in order to obtain a validation notification</td>
     </tr>
     <tr>
       <th scope="row">3</th>
-      <td>The Access Point Provider (Corner 2) uses PEPPOL’s dynamic discovery (lookup on SML and SMP) to identify the Access Point (Corner 3) to which the order must be delivered</td>
+      <td>The Access Point Provider (Corner 2) uses PEPPOL’s dynamic discovery (lookup on SML and SMP) to identify the Access Point Provider of the Supplier (Corner 3) to which the order must be delivered</td>
     </tr>
     <tr>
       <th scope="row">4</th>